MixinNetwork/mixin.network/docs/news/2018/2018-04-16-blockchain-Ripple/README.md

 ---
-title: Support public chain Ripple
+title: Support blockchain Ripple
-description: Mixin Network now supports the 3rd public chain Ripple, the ticker is XRP.
+description: Mixin Network now supports the 3rd blockchain Ripple, the ticker is XRP.
 editLink: false
 sidebar: false
 lastUpdated: false
 contributors: false
 ---

-Mixin Network now supports the 3rd public chain Ripple, the ticker is XRP, the official website is https://ripple.com/.
+Mixin Network now supports the 3rd blockchain Ripple, the ticker is XRP, the official website is https://ripple.com/.

 Ripple is the leading provider of crypto-enabled solutions for businesses.
 The mission is to build breakthrough crypto solutions for a world without economic borders.